Guide to Facebook Advertising: Advanced Edition

 Targeting Your Persona With Facebook Ads

-By using this tool, we found a specific Facebook audience segment, collected multiple data touch points and analyzed its general performance within Google Analytics.
+By using Audience Insights, we found a specific Facebook audience segment, collected multiple data touch points and analyzed its general performance within Google Analytics.

 So how would you target this audience within Facebook?